hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storevirtual.md

 ## Edit a cluster {#edit-cluster}

-**Note**: Ensure that you edit the StoreVirtual cluster only if there are any updates done <!--through the CMC or the CLIQ -->for the selected cluster.
+**Note**: Ensure that you edit the StoreVirtual cluster only if there are any updates done through the CMC or the CLIQ for the selected cluster.
 After editing the details, the backend data should also be updated so that cinder configuration file has the updated cluster information.

 To edit a cluster, do the following: